brockboland/DayOneURL/README.md

 * Selected text is formatted as a Markdown blockquote, by prepending each line with `> `.
 * If a URL and page title are available, include those as a Markdown link above the selected text.

-Unfortuntaely, this only works properly with Safari right now, becuase PopClip cannot get the URL and title from other browsers.
-The PopClip documentation indicates that this should also work in Chrome, but it does not; [I have an issue open about this](https://github.com/pilotmoon/PopClip-Extensions/issues/388).